 Texas Instruments BA II Plus financial calculator is recommended and will be used in the online class.
 However, any calculator that performs time value of money functions is acceptable.

-The use of a McMaster standard calculator is allowed during examinations in this course.
 See McMaster calculator policy at the following URL:

 www.mcmaster.ca/policy/Students-AcademicStudies/UndergraduateExaminationsPolicy.pdf